By George W. Chapman

 Out-of-network providers and insurance companies have been feuding over how to settle surprise billing.

 Currently, the consumer is stuck with paying the difference between what the out-of-network provider charges and what their insurance company thinks is reasonable.
 Congress’ Ways and Means Committee has suggested a two-step process to resolve the dilemma.
 First, the provider and the patient’s insurance company have 30 days to resolve the dispute between themselves.
 If they can’t, step two involves a third-party mediator.
 The vast majority of surprise billing emanates from a visit to an emergency room.
 The bill proposes giving patients an “advance explanation of benefits” including a cost estimate of what they will owe out of pocket which is alright in non-emergent situations.
 However, the Emergency Medical Treatment and Active Labor Act (EMTALA) requires hospitals to treat patients regardless of their ability to pay.
+They also advise hospitals to consider hiring Remote Medical Coding Companies to handle their medical office billing in order to avoid billing errors.

 George W. Chapman is a healthcare business consultant who works exclusively with physicians, hospitals and healthcare organizations.
 He operates GW Chapman Consulting based in Syracuse.
 Email him at email@example.com.